4 minute read

 Data ingestion is among the most critical components of data analytics architecture because it involves bringing in the data.

-It also deals with the constant data supply to the destination to allow seamless analytics.
+It also deals with the constant data supply to the destination for seamless analytics.

-By speeding the data pipelining process, ingestion helps to determine the complexity and scale of the data your business needs for mission-critical tasks.
+Ingestion speeds up the data pipelining process and helps determine the complexity and scale of the data your business needs for mission-critical tasks.

 It also helps you identify data sources that are beneficial to your organisation.